 This was the world and reality in which we grew up and in which both my parents taught.

 My father, Han Sipsma, joined leaders such as Ray McCauley, Ed Roebert, Ashton Sparrow, Trevor Yoko, Tony Selby, Alan Sutherland, Jenny Joubert, Liz Walton, Ian Vermooten, John van Breda, Peter Varrie, Johan de Jager and Kobus van Rensburg (those are some of the names I can still remember).
 These leaders stood for this new move of Christian Schools even to the point where the government threatened them with imprisonment.
-Due to Past Ray McCauley’s intervention through a strong legal voice and the Department of Education dropped the case.
+Due to Pastor Ray McCauley’s intervention through a strong legal voice, the Department of Education dropped the case.

 An interesting concept is the concept of colonization.
 If we consider the message of Jesus which was to “Repent for the Kingdom of Heaven is at hand” and His model prayer; “Father, let Your Kingdom come on earth as it is in Heaven” we have to ask some critical questions.